sesam-io/ais-integration/README.rst

 in Norway (http://www.erikbolstad.no/geo/noreg/postnummer).
 I wanted to integrate the positional AIS messages with this data so I could get a more "human" location in addition to the pure numeric lat lon coordinates in these messages.

-I had seen apps earlier which gave relative distances to nearby places, which I though was a pretty neat idea - so how do I replicate this functionality?
+I had seen apps earlier which gave relative distances to nearby places, which I though was a nice touch - so how do I replicate this functionality?

 There are currently no geo functionality in Sesam so to do these kinds of things effectively I would have to do this